What is ozone?

 - Benefits – The primary actions of ozone therapy include increased oxygen efficiency, immune modulation, mediated oxidative stress, and improved microcirculation.
 People often report increased energy, cognitive function, endurance, and decreased pain.

 - How Ozone Therapy is Administered – There are two primary categories for ozone administration.
 The first is a systemic form of administration.
 They claim that this yields a stimulation of fundamental processes in the body.
-The second is a local form of administration which may have a positive effect for tissue damage in that localised area.
+The second is a local form of administration which may have a positive effect for tissue damage in that localized area.